saman2007/python_telegram_message_automation/README.md

 > The author is not responsible for misuse of this code.

 ## About
-This repository provides a terminal UI to send automatic text messages and medias randomly, to a specified person in telegram.
-The goal of writing this project are:
+This repository provides a terminal UI to send automatic text messages and media randomly, to a specified person in telegram.
+The goals of writing this project are:
 - Work with the Telegram API.
 - Send messages programmatically.
 - Understand the basics of automation in Python.